 Very rarely marijuana use may lead to acute psychosis involving delusions and hallucinations.
 Read more about the therapeutic potential of cannabis (PDF, The Lancet)

-Download the Youth Adult Health Survey on Young adults and marijuana: Use, sources, and perception of risk (March 2015) from the University of Washington.
+- Young adults and marijuana: Use, sources, and perception of risk (March 2015), Youth Adult Health Survey, University of Washington.

 Call the Washington Recovery Help Line-24 Hours Help for Substance Abuse, Mental Health and Problem Gambling 1-866-789-1511.

 The passage of I-502 in 2012 means that marijuana is now a legal crop in Washington state.
 Growers of most of the fruit and vegetables we eat routinely use pesticides and other chemicals to reduce or eliminate crop destruction.
 Because marijuana is considered illegal by the federal government, the crop stands outside the federal pesticide evaluation and oversight system.
 The Washington State Liquor and Cannabis Board (LCB) has tried to address this gap by providing growers with a list of pesticides that may be used by marijuana growers, along with an explanation of the criteria used to select the pesticides.
 These pesticides were selected because their use on marijuana plants would not be in direct conflict with federal law (they are allowed on other food products) and they are considered to pose minimal risk to health when used as directed.
 Marijuana retailers are required to document all pesticides used on marijuana products that they sell and provide customers and regulators the information on pesticides used upon request.